KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_great_lineage_of_light.md

 Though separated by centuries, cultures, and languages, each master reveals a facet of the same Source.

-In your book’s metaphysical architecture:
+In this book’s metaphysical architecture:
 * Jesus → Heart Cohesion, Love Field
 * Buddha → Stillness, Clarity, Non-attachment
 * Babaji → Vibrational Mastery, Lightbody